Get the latest from TODAY

 The men had not completely given up on the singles scene, but they were ready for “something else” or the “next step.”
 Those two phrases caught my attention.
 Four of them used one phrase or the other, and ten of twelve men in our focus group said they felt the same way: The singles scene had lost some of its appeal.
 The “next step,” as a majority of them admitted reluctantly to our researchers, was a serious relationship and possibly marriage.

-We asked them why they weren't enjoying the singles scene, and at first the only answer we got was, "Been there, done that."
-Even though most of the men we met after they picked up a marriage license were between twenty-seven and thirty-four, we did meet men from seventeen to seventy-seven who were about to marry.
-Indeed, there was such a wide range of ages that at first we didn't think age was a factor.
+We asked them why they weren’t enjoying the singles scene, and at first the only answer we got was, “Been there, done that.”
+Even though most of the men we met after they picked up a marriage license were between 27 and 34, we did meet men from 17 to 77 who were about to marry.
+Indeed, there was such a wide range of ages that at first we didn’t think age was a factor.

 But it became clear that they weren’t going to singles places as much as they had in the past because most of the people there were much younger than they were.
 Many men reluctantly admitted that for more than a year, they had felt uncomfortable in the singles world where they had been hanging out for the past five years.